15 July 2025

 label layout and customisation

-There’s no single mandatory format for arc flash labels in the UK, but they must be clear, consistent and easy to read.
+Arc flash labels must be clear, consistent and easy to read.
 Many companies use colour-coded or icon-based designs to aid quick understanding.
 Labels may also feature the equipment ID, date of assessment, and the name of the engineer who carried out the calculation.

 when are arc flash labels required?